t8lv4/CountOnMe/README.md

 CountOnMe is an OpenClassrooms assignment.
 It aims at learning to improve a code base and to write unit tests with [XCTest](https://developer.apple.com/documentation/xctest):

-The original code base is there : https://github.com/AmbroiseCollon/ZozorPlus.git.
+The code base to improve is there : https://github.com/AmbroiseCollon/ZozorPlus.git.

 And here is a sample of the README: